About

 News

+Announcing the return of the DRF David Miller Internship Programme in partnership with Creative Access.
 Two paid internships providing an entry level insight into rights and agenting in publishing.
 Focus on attracting candidates from communities under-represented in the industry.
-Interviews in early July, placements from mid-September to run for 6 weeks.
+Interviews in June, 6-week placements from mid-September including a visit to the Frankfurt Book Fair 2024.